Spatial Sensitivity Scoring Models: Implementation Workflow

 thresholds: dict[str, float],

-fallback_action: str = "synthetic_substitution"
+fallback_action: str = "synthetic_substitution",

 ) -> dict[str, np.ndarray]:

-routing_map = {"low": [], "medium": [], "high": []}
+routing_map: dict[str, list[int]] = {"low": [], "medium": [], "high": []}

 for idx, score in enumerate(sensitivity_scores):

-if score <= thresholds.get("low", 0.3):
+if score <= low_max:

 routing_map["low"].append(idx)

-elif score <= thresholds.get("medium", 0.65):
+elif score <= med_max:

 routing_map["medium"].append(idx)